kimnnguyen225/gitday1/BIO.md

 At the present time, Kim is joining the bootcamp journey to become a software developer with Mr. Doud and Mr. Blessing (her instructors) for 10 weeks at Max Technical Training locates in Mason, OH

-Kim favorite quote is "Think of me as the keeper of the eternal flame of knowledge.
-Whose mission is to ensure the flame never goes out."
+Kim favorite quote is <b>"Think of me as the keeper of the eternal flame of knowledge.
+Whose mission is to ensure the flame never goes out."</b>